This Article's Contents

 It shows up everywhere geographically and socially, in every kind of formal or informal religion.

-It well serves all those varied persons and institutions who are invested in the control of other persons or institutions.
 It is therefore a very prominent influence and spiritual presence among American Evangelicals these days (and many other groups) — very prominent, and deeply embedded in millions of psyches and of group structures and procedures.

 It exists via its human-created presence in billions of human minds and hearts (and therefore inevitably in human systems and organizations).
 Thus it has a vast variety of expression and development — and presumably of decay.